groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 ![Details of a certificate](en/CERT5.png)

 with the option of `copy to file`.
 This option allows all the certificates of the chain of trust to be saved.
-It is necessary to select from `save the certificate in base64 encoded X.509` format as
+It is necessary to select the option `save the certificate in base64 encoded X.509` format as

 ![Export of a base64 certificate](en/CERT7.png)